bfito/iam-threat-monitor/README.md

 # IAM Threat Monitor Demo

 This project sets up a secure IAM environment in AWS with enforced password policies and login monitoring using EventBridge and Lambda.
 It includes scripts to automate setup and teardown for safe testing.

-## 🛠 You're Writing Infrastructure as Code Without a Framework
+## 🛠 Infrastructure as Code Without a Framework

-You're doing it by hand using Bash and AWS CLI — no Terraform, CDK, or CloudFormation.
-That:
+Doing it by hand using Bash and AWS CLI — no Terraform, CDK, or CloudFormation.
 -    Gives you control and learning 👏
 -    Adds complexity and friction 🧱
--    Means you’re also doing your own debugging, path fixing, IAM logic, and error handling
+-    Means you’re also doing your own debugging, path fixing, IAM logic, and error handling.

 ## 📦 Features